kkremitzki/workspace/straps/NOTES.md

 It would be nice to have bootstrapping support for my tooling so it will work on not only a Debian starting host, but also macOS and Windows.

+The shell scripts I start this with should have some automated QA & deployment testing steps, using e.g. shellcheck (and what else?)